 This is done mainly for 2 reasons.
 Firstly, a triple excellent grade from GIA is a great branding and marketing tool.
 It helps jewelers move diamonds quickly since consumers are familiar with them.
 Secondly, cutters can save significant weight on the stone by meeting the minimum criteria of a GIA triple excellent rating and this translates to higher profit margins.
 If you had ever wondered how so many diamonds in the market can fall flat on magical carat weights like 1.00 or 0.70, this is the reason why.

 In total, there are 3 tiers of in-house diamonds at Whiteflash.
-Besides the signature ACA and Premium Select, the Expert Selection offers a range of triple ideal or triple excellent round diamonds that still displays a distinct standard of hearts and arrows patterning.
+Besides the signature ACA and Premium Select, the Expert Selection offers a range of AGS ideal round diamonds that still displays great light performance and a good standard of hearts and arrows patterning.

 The difference between the Expert Selection (ES) and other top tier diamonds is that the categorizing process isn’t as stringent.
 For example, the ES diamond range allows minor variations of the hearts and arrows patterning to be present.
 Other times, the diamond could have a near miss in attaining proportions which designates it as a top tier diamond.